Skip to main content

 Originally posted Thu 22 Feb 2024

-Pinnock was speaking in conversation with Chidera Eggerue, aka The Slumflower, in our Royal Festival Hall as part of our 2023 London Literature Festival and the Black British Book Festival, and you can now watch a full recording of the event.
+Pinnock was appearing in conversation with Chidera Eggerue, aka The Slumflower, in our Royal Festival Hall as part of our 2023 London Literature Festival and the Black British Book Festival, and you can now watch a full recording of the event.

 In an engaging hour Pinnock talks about her drive to become a pop star and how that helped her as she faced feelings of isolation and being unseen as the sole Black woman in the girl group Little Mix, and through the disorientating impact of sudden stardom that came from being catapulted into the limelight through television talent show The X Factor.